Agroovy/name-generator/README.md

 This will allow you to have a silly name copied to your clipboard from the taskbar.
 Since I don't have a linux machine, this is made for windows only.

-Download the zip file and unzip it wherever you want.
+Download the project as a zip file and unzip it wherever you want.
 Run main.py to start it.
 Make sure pip is installed *before* running it.
 If you don't have it, the program will crash.
 The first time you run it, some terminal windows may pop up.
 That's just pip installing the modules.

 Next, a menu will pop up on your screen.
 Fill it out with your name and preferences.
 When you press save and close, a red circle will appear in the taskbar.
 Click it to get a name copied to your clipboard.